 Lease/sale options: Airports may either sell the airport (transfer ownership) or lease the airport for a minimum 30-year period

-Preliminary application requirement: Airports must submit a preliminary application describing the proposed privatization
+Preliminary application requirement: Airports "airports submit (49 USC 47134)" a preliminary application describing the proposed privatization

-Airline approval requirement: Privatization cannot proceed without approval of at least 65 percent of the affected airline by landed weight
+Airline approval requirement: Privatization requires approval of at least 65 percent of the affected airlines by landed weight

 Final application and review: After preliminary approval and airline consent, airports submit a final application with detailed financial and operational information